mailpile/Mailpile/README.md

 Mailpile places great emphasis on providing a clean, elegant user interface and pleasant user experience.
-In particular, Mailpile aims to make it easy and convenient to receive and send PGP encrypted or signed e-mail.
+In particular, Mailpile aims to make it easy and convenient to receive and send **PGP** encrypted or **signed** e-mail.

-Mailpile's primary user interface is web-based, but it also has a basic command-line interface and an API for developers.
+Mailpile's primary user interface is web-based, but it also has a basic command-line interface (CLI) and an API for developers.
 Using web technology for the interface allows Mailpile to function both as a local desktop application (accessed by visiting `localhost` in the browser) or a remote web-mail on a personal server or VPS.

 The core of Mailpile is a fast search engine, custom written to deal with large volumes of e-mail on consumer hardware.
-The search engine allows e-mail to be organized using tags (similar to GMail's labels) and the application can be configured to automatically tag incoming mail either based on static rules or bayesian classifiers.
+The search engine allows e-mail to be organized using tags which is similar to GMail's labels, and the application can be configured to automatically tag incoming mail either based on static rules or bayesian classifiers.